mtvz42/Pandas-vs.-Polars-Performance-Comparison/README.md

 5.  **Join:** Measuring performance in joining the main dataset with a small lookup table.
 6.  **Pipeline:** Evaluating the performance of executing a sequence of common operations (filtering, groupby, aggregation, and sorting) in a pipeline.

-For each test, the operation was executed multiple times (10 times in this case), and the average execution time was recorded to provide a more reliable measure of performance.
+For each test, the operation was executed 10 times and the average execution time was recorded to provide a more reliable measure of performance.

 The results are summarized in a table and visualized in a bar chart for easy interpretation.